 WHAT YOU SHOULD KNOW!
 The insurance policy of a co-ownership must provide, at all times, a waiver of subrogation of the insurer against the co-owners and the persons living with them.
 This clause will prevent the insurer of the syndicate from suing a co-owner to be indemnified, in the case of damages for which the co-owner is responsible.

 WHAT TO KEEP IN MIND: A co-owner cannot be compelled to reimburse the indemnity paid out by the insurer, as he already pays in his portion of the common expenses, his share of the premium charged by the insurer to the syndicate.
 He would, in fact, be paying twice.

 WARNING!
 While purchasing the syndicate’s insurance coverage, the Board of Directors must declare any and all information likely to influence an insurer in determining the insurance premium, the appraisal of the risk or the decision to cover.
 If he fails to provide all relevant information to the insurer, the syndicate may be held liable for a denial of coverage or a reduced indemnity following a claim.

 CONSULT THE PUBLICATION: Condo Insurance: Everything you should know at pages 27 and following.

-Appraisal report Building insurance (syndicate) Chartered Appraiser Co-insurance clause Damage Insurance Agent Denial of coverage Insurance Insurance broker Insurance contract Insurance insufficiency (under insurance) Insurance policy Partial loss.
+Amount of insurance (insurance limit): Appraisal report Building insurance (syndicate of co-owners) Chartered Appraiser Co-insurance clause Damage Insurance Agent Denial of coverage Insurance Insurance broker Insurance contract Insurance insufficiency (under insurance) Insurance policy Movables Partial loss.
 Property Property insurance Proportional rule Replacement value Total loss